 Stop Your Cat from Peeing on the Carpet

-Edited by Anonymous, vc, Richelle, Eng and 2 others
+Edited by vc, Richelle, Eng, Doug Collins and 1 other

 When cats gotta go, they gotta go -- but when they go on the carpet, it means that there is probably a problem somewhere that needs to be solved.
 Cats rarely pee on the carpet simply because they can't make it to the litterbox on time; instead, they choose to urinate on the carpet for one of many reasons, from stress to a dislike of the litterbox to a potential medical issue that needs treatment.